-Buying second-hand?
+Buying a second hand outboard?
 Here’s what to check first. - GT Marine

 • George Arona